wavesoft/jbb/README.md

 ## Header

 The file header is organised as shown below.
-The `Magic` number is a 16-bit unsigned integer with value `0x4233`, so it's represented as `<33h,42h>` in little-endian architectures or `<42h,33h>` in big-endian architectures.
+The `Magic` number is a 16-bit unsigned integer with value `0x4233`, so it's represented as `<33h,42h>` in machines with little-endian architecture or `<42h,33h>` in big-endian.
 It's therefore possible to detect incompatible endianess before loading the bundle.

 The `Object Table ID` is the ID of the Object Table used to compile this bundle.
 This table contains the information required to re-construct the objects in the bundle and should be provided by the loader arguments.